 Parental Access to Children's Education Records

-At the postsecondary level, parents have no inherent rights to inspect a student's education records.
-The right to inspect is limited solely to the student.
-Records may be released to the parents only under the following circumstances:
+At the postsecondary level, parents and others have no inherent rights to inspect a student's education records.

 The University of Michigan-Dearborn policy and practice is to not disclose information without the student's consent to a parent or a spouse.